syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grouping.md

 N> To update grouping for the newly added row or column, set the `SfDataGrid.View.LiveDataUpdateMode` to `LiveDataUpdateMode.AllowDataShaping`.

-N> When `BeginInit` method is called it suspends all the updates until `EndInit` method is called.
+N> When `BeginInit` method is called, it suspends all the updates until `EndInit` method is called.

 ## Programmatic Grouping